How integrated payments are evolving with connected devices

 New payments-based technological innovations are constantly being designed with consumer ease and convenience in mind, which is why it’s no mystery that voice payments are beginning to catch on through devices connected to virtual assistants like Amazon’s Alexa.

-According to the 2019 How We Will Pay Study, a collaboration between PYMTS.com and Visa, 31 percent of consumers own voice-connected devices (like Amazon Echo or Google Home) and 31 percent of those device owners use them to make purchases.
-In total, the study found that 9.6 percent of overall consumers made a purchase via voice-activated device in 2019, an increase from 2018’s 7.7 percent total.
+According to the 2020 How We Will Pay Study, a collaboration between PYMTS.com and Visa, 32.6 percent of consumers own voice-connected assistants (like Amazon Echo or Google Home) and 6.7 percent made voice-assisted purchases while shopping for groceries or retail goods in the last 24 hours.

-Making purchases by voice can be game-changing for multitaskers on-the-go, as well as those with accessibility needs.
-The How We Will Pay study found that some people used their voice-connected devices to make purchases while cleaning the house, taking care of a loved one and even while cooking.
+Making purchases by voice can be game-changing for multitaskers on the go, as well as those with accessibility needs.
+The How We Will Pay study found that some people used their voice-connected devices to make purchases while cleaning the house, taking care of a loved one and even cooking.

 Cars, appliances and beyond